CDCgov/prime-reportstream/prime-router/docs/design/design/auth/auth-design.md

   - Protected endpoints should not be accessible to the public internet

 A typical report request would look like this
-- Client makes request to authorization server (or us in the homegrown solution) to retrieve token with their own credentials
+- Client makes request to authorization server (or us in the ReportStream implementation solution) to retrieve token with their own credentials
-- Client uses retrieved token with request to Report Stream
+- Client uses retrieved token with request to ResportStream
-- Request comes in and hits our auth microservice instead of Report Stream directly
+- Request comes in and hits our auth microservice instead of ResportStream directly
 - Depending on our implementation, we decide if that request is legitimate and allowed to access the designated endpoint
   - In cloud-based solutions, we would make calls out to an external authz server
     - We could also introspect the token locally if speed is a factor but its more code to write/maintain
-  - In a homegrown solution, we would introspect certain cookies and headers and compare them to what we have in a datastore
+  - In a ReportStream implementation solution, we would introspect certain cookies and headers and compare them to what we have in a datastore
 - If the request is unauthenticated or unauthorized, short-circuit the request to a 401
 - If the request is authenticated and authorized for the resource, pass it along to the internal protected endpoint